getgauge/docs.gauge.org/configuration.rst

         # Change this to true to enable browser debugging support
         DEBUG = false

-        # Comma seperated list of dirs. path should be relative to project root.
+        # Comma separated list of dirs. path should be relative to project root.
         STEP_IMPL_DIR = tests

   .. tab:: Python